 NSE Clearing Limited has been recognized as a Qualified Central Counterparty (QCCP) and systemically important market infrastructure institution in securities market regulated by SEBI vide its press release no. 1/2014 dated January 03, 2014.
-NSE Clearing Limited has also been granted recognition by United Kingdom (UK) under the Temporary Recognition Regime (TRR) of the Central Counterparties (Amendments, etc., and Transitional Provision) (EU Exit) Regulations 2018.

 This disclosure is based on the guidelines provided by CPMI-IOSCO and the report titled "Principles for financial market infrastructures: Disclosure framework and assessment methodology", published in December, 2012.